coolcarly/coolcarly.github.io/blog/2024/May/bread.md

 ![third batch](./img/bread-3.jpeg)

 The next step is to try 10 minutes of kneading before allowing the dough to rise.
-Other tips that I got from [vegpatchkitchen](https://vegpatchkitchen.co.uk/what-is-oven-spring/) is to *score* the loaf to make the rise more uniform.
+Other tips that I got from [vegpatchkitchen](https://vegpatchkitchen.co.uk/what-is-oven-spring/) is to *score* the loaf to make the rise more uniform, instead of having that weird bubble in the middle of the loaf (as seen in the middle image above).

 Stay tuned for the next batch.